Snowflake-Labs/sfquickstarts/site/sfguides/src/security_analytics_with_wiz_and_snowflake/security_analytics_with_wiz_and_snowflake.md

 ## Overview
 Duration: 1

-In this guide, you'll learn how to upload Wiz data into Snowflake tables using the Snowflake and Wiz integration.
-This integration enables teams using Wiz to store Wiz Issues, Vulnerabilities, Host Configuration Findings, and more in Snowflake for historical analysis and other security analytics use cases such as:
+In this guide, you'll learn how to analyze Wiz data in Snowflake.
+The Snowflake and Wiz integration enables teams using Wiz to store Wiz Issues, Vulnerabilities, Host Configuration Findings, and other findings in Snowflake for historical analysis and other security analytics use cases such as:
 1. Incident response
 2. Custom security reports
 3. Analysis for business-critical security SLAs

+Mutual Snowflake and Wiz customers usually use Wiz's native Snowflake integration to automatically ingest Wiz reports data into Snowflake.
+In this lab, we'll skip the part of creating the Snowflake integration in Wiz and start by creating the tables in Snowflake with synthetic Wiz data we generated for this lab.

 ### Prerequisites
 1. Basic knowledge of SQL, and database concepts and objects